GuanceCloud/guance-docs/docs/en/management/sso/index.md

 ### SSO Account Management {#account}

-After logging into the workspace with an SSO account, click **Account > Account Management** on the left side to modify the SSO account.
+After logging into the workspace with an SSO account, click **Account > Account Management** on the left side to edit the SSO account.

-- Support modifying avatar and username;
+- Support editing avatar and username;
-- Support modifying login holding time.
+- Support editing login holding time.

 **Note**: By default, the account logged in using SSO uses the login holding time configured by SSO.
 After modification in account management, the modified login holding time will be used.
-For more details, please see [Account Login Holding Time](https://www.notion.so/account-management.md#login-hold-time).
+For more details, please see [Account Login Session Time](https://www.notion.so/account-management.md#login-hold-time).

 ## Email Notifications